apache/druid/docs/development/extensions-core/azure.md

 ## Azure extension

-This extension allows you to do three things:
+This extension allows you to do the following:

 * [Ingest data](#ingest-data-from-azure) from objects stored in Azure Blob Storage.
 * [Write segments](#store-segments-in-azure) to Azure Blob Storage for deep storage.